 Social media buttons

 In order to align your email marketing with your social media you could include social sharing buttons so customers can post specific content from your email to their social media accounts.
 Adding recognisable social media icons will invite your customers to spread your message for you.
+In addition you could highlight on social media that your latest email communication is about to issue a day or two before your email is sent out.
+This could encourage people to sign up to receive it.

 As a legal requirement you must include details of your company name and address.
 You should include other methods that a customer can contact you such as your email address or phone number.
 Legally you must also include an unsubscribe link.
 Most email marketers place these details and the unsubscribe link in the footer.